uyhcire/parakeet/README.md

-Parakeet is "[Copilot](https://copilot.github.com/) but in a Jupyter notebook", implemented as a small Chrome extension.
+Parakeet is like [Copilot](https://copilot.github.com/), but for Colab and Jupyter notebooks.
+It's implemented as a small Chrome extension.